rebelsky/csc207c/_readings/oop-basics.md

 * how to define a class (and the methods and fields in that class);
 * how, given a class, to build objects that belong to that class;
-* how to indicate that one class inherits from another,;
+* how to indicate that one class inherits from another;
 * how to write a polymorphic method (one that works with multiple kinds of related objects); and
 * how to write a polymorphic class or type (one that can be specialized to hold particular types).

 We will cover each of these ideas in our explorations of Java.
 You'll also find that other languages take somewhat different approaches.
-For example, in some languages, we achieve subtype polymorphism through "duck typing".
+For example, in some languages, we achieve subtype polymorphism through what is called "duck typing".

 Wrapping up
 -----------